-Hexagon-ML powers data science collaboration at scale with Kaiser Permanente
+Hexagon-ML powers data science collaboration at scale

-Kaiser Permanente, one of the largest nonprofit healthcare plans in the United States required a platform solution for their annual internal data science competition.
+One of the largest nonprofit healthcare plans in the United States required a platform solution for their annual internal data science competition.

 The challenge?
 To scale their analytics quotient effortlessly while also fostering collaboration in a siloed environment — which often led to low participation amongst employees.

-In 2018, we joined forces with Kaiser Permanente and hosted the first internal data science competition using Hexagon-ML’s platform.
+In 2018, we joined forces with them and hosted the first internal data science competition using Hexagon-ML’s platform.
 The results?
 Competition setup time was reduced from 4 weeks to just 30 minutes and employee participation increased by a massive 84%.
 Since then, our platform has facilitated thousands of data science employees collaborating through our rich discussion forum, and data and code sharing tools.

 In 2019, Hexagon-ml helped IBM Research launch one of the first Reinforcement Learning competitions.

 Thanks to Hexagon-ml's structured approach and well-defined processes, a total of 250+ teams and 735 submissions were recorded.
 We aim to continue this success and look forward to hosting the NeuroIPS Reinforcement Learning challenge in December 2022.

 IBM Research uses Hexagon-ml to streamline their competition experience